computermadscientist/network_device_discovery/README.md

 Requires Python 3.9+ installed.
 You can download the latest version of Python 3 via the [official website](https://www.python.org/downloads/)

-Once Python has been installed, ensure you have the Python library dependencies installed as well.
+Once Python has been installed, ensure you have the Python library dependencies installed as well:
 ```bash
 $ cd .\network_device_discovery\
 $ python -m pip install -r requirements.txt
 ```

-On Linux Arp may need to be installed as part of the net-tools package
+On Linux the ARP utility may need to be installed as part of the net-tools package:

 ```bash
 sudo apt-get install net-tools